Blood Sciences Industrial Action in East Lancashire

 Frequently asked questions

-Unite the Union have called upon their members working within the Blood Sciences Department at both Royal Blackburn Teaching Hospital and Burnley General Teaching Hospital to take part in industrial action over the next four weeks.
+Unite the Union have called upon their members working within the Blood Sciences Department at both Royal Blackburn Teaching Hospital and Burnley General Teaching Hospital to take part in industrial action.

 • Commence at 00:01 hours on 15 June 2026 and continue each day up to 19 June 2026 when the action will conclude at 23:59 hours